codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/composition-service-discovery.md

 If your service exposes multiple ports, an environment variable will be injected for every port, and will be comprised of a combination of the service name and the service's port:
 `CF_URL_SERVICENAME_PORTNUMBER=http://foo.cf-cd.com/unique-url-1`

-Also, every service would be have a domain that would direct to each service.
+Also, every service would be having a domain that would direct to each service.
 The domains can be uniquely identifiable with environments variables:
 `CF_DOMAIN_SERVICENAME=unique-prefix.foo.cf-cd.com`.

 For services that exposes multiple ports the environment variable should have the port number as a suffix: